 - Landed an interview?
 Great!
 Be sure to prepare well for these common interview questions, and follow our tips and tricks to ace your job interview.

 - Benchmark your salary against others in your industry, to negotiate the pay you deserve.
 Check out our complete Singapore salary guide for your industry this year.

 - Before you start sending out applications, get a free CV Feedback Session with our team.

 More Useful Links

-If you found this mechanical engineering CV sample and guide on mechanical engineer resume writing useful, you might also like:
+If you found this article on Mechanical Engineer resume sample useful, you might also like:

 - How to Write a Winning Resume: Your Ultimate CV Guide

 - How to Write a Cover Letter: Your Ultimate Cover Letter Guide

 - Complete List of Job Sites in Singapore